cloudflare/cloudflare-docs/content/cloudflare-for-platforms/_partials/_provider-guide-help.md

 inputParameters: providerName
 ---

-If you are a $1 customer setting up your own Cloudflare account, contact your Cloudflare account team or [Cloudflare Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) for help in resolving issues.
+If you are a $1 customer and have setup your own Cloudflare Zone with O2O enabled on specific hostnames, contact your Cloudflare Account Team or [Cloudflare Support](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/) for help resolving issues in your own Zone.

 Cloudflare will turn to $1 if there are technical issues that Cloudflare cannot resolve.